Black Friday has little competition when it comes to marketing today. Forbes reported that the USA saw $7.2BN in digital sales alone on Black Friday.

 - Set up re-engagement campaigns: You may want to reach out to recipients you’ve placed in a suppressed list although they showed near-zero open rates.
 Create targeted campaigns to get them re-interested in what you have to offer.

-5. Re-engage Cart Abandonments
+5. Re-Engage Cart Abandonments

 Wouldn’t it be great if you could simply bring abandoned carts back into your fold with intelligently crafted emails?
 Imagine how much of an impact this would have on your Black Friday and Cyber Monday sales.

-- Add social proof: Social proof in form of reviews will add confidence to the customers’ decisions, making them more likely to buy.
+- *Add social proof: *Social proof in the form of reviews will add confidence to the customers’ decisions, making them more likely to buy.

 - Keep it short: Don’t waste your customers time – be brief, engaging and direct.